 CSIRTs and their parent organizations have numerous questions they want answered to help them design their response capability.
 They are also interested in knowing what other teams in similar industry sectors are doing.
 Typical questions being asked include but are not limited to the following:

-This document is the first in a series of articles that will discuss the issues and decisions to be addressed when planning and implementing a CSIRT.
-This first article will focus on an overview of the basic high-level steps to be taken by organizations as they design and build a CSIRT.
-The article is written as a general guideline for any organization that is thinking about undertaking such an endeavor or for any individuals who are members of a project team that is working to establish a CSIRT.
+This web page is the first in a series that will discuss the issues and decisions to be addressed when planning and implementing a CSIRT.
+This first web page will focus on an overview of the basic high-level steps to be taken by organizations as they design and build a CSIRT.
+The web page is written as a general guideline for any organization that is thinking about undertaking such an endeavor or for any individuals who are members of a project team that is working to establish a CSIRT.